pkhuong/VLBDB/README.md

 compilation, robustness, memory management, etc. will come later.
 Also, the C++ interface simply doesn't exist yet.

-See `pike-regex.c` for a clumsy example: it takes Pike's tiny sub-regular-expression matcher, and compiles it straightforwardly to native code.
-The clumsiness is mostly caused by the fact that next to none of the convenience functions have been implemented.
+See `pike-regex.c` for an example: it takes Pike's tiny sub-regular-expression matcher, and compiles it very naively, and then a bit less naively, to native code.
+The naive compiler simply marks the regex argument as constant; the less naive compiler explicitly specializes the regex argument, in the spirit of compilation to closures (except that closures are further specialised and inlined in VLBDB).

 Runtime Specialisation
 ----------------------